-Because of the speed-accuracy tradeoff, evaluations of human performance in text entry tasks must attend to both the speed of entry and the accompanying errors.
-This research note presents issues pertaining to the calculation of entry speed.
+BackgroundDue to the speed-accuracy tradeoff, evaluations of human performance in text entry tasks must consider both the speed of entry and the accompanying errors.
+This research note is about the calculation of entry speed.

 In the example above, the terminating time measurement is shown at the entry of the final character, "g".
-This is correct, as it includes the time preceding the entry of the final character.
+This is correct, as it includes the time for entering the final character.
 However, if the terminating time measurement is taken on a subsequent keystroke – such as ENTER – then this keystroke is also included in the character count (and in other fine grain analyses).

 It is common to transform "characters per second" into "words per minute" (wpm).
-The definition of a "word" for this purpose is "five characters”, including spaces or any other characters in the inputted text.
-The transformation requires multiplying the cps figure by 60 seconds/minute and dividing by 5 characters/word.
-So, for the above example, text entry speed is 2.10 ´ (60 / 5) = 25.2 wpm.
+The definition of a "word" for this purpose is "five characters" and includes spaces, punctuation, or other characters in the inputted text.
+The transformation requires multiplying the entry speed in cps by 60 seconds/minute and dividing by 5 characters/word.
+So, for the above example, text entry speed is 2.10 × (60 / 5) = 25.2 wpm.

 Note: Prior to about 1924, typing rates were reported using actual words per minute.
-Since then, rates have been reported using 5-stroke words per minute, or just “words per minute” .
+Since then, entry speed has been reported using the method noted above .

 1. Yamada, H. (1908).
 A historical study of typewriters and typing methods: From the position of planning Japanese parallels.
 Journal of Information Processing, 2(4), 175-202.

-For comments or suggestions, please contact Scott MacKenzie at email@example.com or visit his home page.
+For comments or suggestions, please contact Scott MacKenzie at mack "at" yorku.ca or visit his home page.